Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 ## Business Questions

-1. What are the Top 10 Product by revenue, Quantity Sold
+1. What is the overall sales/revenue performance of the product?
-2. How much inventory is tied up in slow-moving products?
+2. What are the Top 10 product by revenue and Quantity Sold?
-3. Which branches have the most dead stock?
+3. Which products are high-performing, under-performing and slow moving?
-4. What product categories are most affected by slow movement?
+4. Which products have the highest inventory value ?
-5. How long has the slowest-moving inventory been sitting idle?
+5. What percentage of total revenue comes from the high-performing products?

 ---

 ## Datasets Used

-- `stock_ledger.csv` — Product movement history (IN/OUT transactions)
+- `Sales_Header_table.csv'
 - `inventory_master.csv` — Current stock levels by product and branch
 - `products.csv` — Product names, categories, and metadata